AlienCowEatCake/ImageViewer/README.md

 **Optional Third Party Components Configuration:**
 * STB options: `disable_stb` *(enabled by default)*
   STB is used for reading many different file formats.
-* NanoSVG options: `disable_nanosvg`, `enable_nanosvg` *(disabled by default)*
-  NanoSVG is used for reading SVG files.
-There is no reason to enable it together with any other SVG reader.
 * J40 options: `disable_j40`, `enable_j40` *(disabled by default)*
   J40 is used for reading JPEG XL files.
 There is no reason to enable it together with libjxl.
 * QtImageFormats options: `disable_qtimageformats` *(enabled by default)*